5alidz/tiny-schema-validator/README.md

 - `string`
 - `number`
 - `bool`
-- `record`,
+- `record`
 - `recordof`
 - `listof`

-These helpers are functions that returns a validator that the schema understands, for complete options each validator supports, checkout the example below.
+These helpers are functions that return a validator that the schema understands.
+Take a look at the example below for all the possible options:

 ```js
 _.string({